nihanth777/asw_code_challenge_24/README.md

 - Enable or disable the interrupt pin
 - Read the output data of a specified axis

-## Development
-You are provided this minimal repository, `aac-code-challenge`, please perform your work on branch `<candidate_name>`

-Documentation can be found in `aac-code-challenge/doc`

-Once complete, please repackage and email back this repo to your interviewers

-## Scope
-You shouldn't need to spend more than a couple of hours on the task.

-This is not a closed book assessment.

 ## Extra Thoughts
 If you have time, answer the following questions:

-- What changes you would make to this interfaces for use in an RTOS environment?
+What changes you would make to this interfaces for use in an RTOS environment?
-- How might the I2C API be improved
+How might the I2C API be improved

+## Implementation
+A new file is created 'LIS3MDLTR.c' as a device driver according to the requirements mentioned the above task and other files are left as they were

+i2c.h contains i2c read and write functions which are used in the LIS3MDLTR.c for setting and gettings details from the registers according to the data sheet in the doc/lis3mdl.pdf .

+The code is well commented and modular so it can be integrated to further application and work on this sensor.

+There is a comment section at the end of the file regarding the extra thoughts which are here below as well "for use in RTOS environment, we can improve by adding asynchronous support and make it more clear in the documentation regarding the default values that needs no changing"